 - Add the cream cheese to a mixing bowl.
 Using a handheld mixer, blend the cream cheese until well blended and smooth.
 Set aside.

 - Add the chopped carrots to a food processor.
-Pulse until finely chopped.
+Pulse until finely minced.
 Transfer to the mixing bowl with the cream cheese.

 - Add the broccoli to a food processor.
 Pulse until finely chopped.
 Transfer to the mixing bowl with the cream cheese and carrots.